-If you are heading to Lisbon and looking to explore the famed Pena Palace, then you are at the right spot.
+If you are heading to Lisbon and looking to explore the famed Pena Palace, then you are at the right place.
 Lisbon to Sintra Day trip itinerary is ONE of the best ways to make the most of your trip to this capital city.
 As Sintra doesn’t have an airport, it makes sense to fly to Lisbon.
 Read to find out how to spend one day in Sintra itinerary.

 Lisbon to Sintra Day trip itinerary : Spend one day in Sintra itinerary